PradHolla/Node_App/README.md

-# Node App
+# Node Tutorial
+1st Folder has basic file manipulation using Node JS.

-Basic blog application using Node and Express.
+2nd folder is Basic blog application using Node and Express.
 Mongo DB is used for the database.